waiting-for-dev/web_pipe/README.md

 ## Current status

 `web_pipe` is in active development but ready to be used in any environment.
-Common needs are covered and while you can expect some API changes, they won't be very important and everything will be properly documented.
+Everyday needs are covered, and while you can expect some API changes, they won't be essential, and we'll document everything appropriately.

 ## Contributing